post featured image

 Workout Instructions:

-The Workout Looks Like This:
+Your Workout Looks Like This:

 • Repeat Each Circuit x 2 Sets

-2. Lower Body: 2-Pulse Squat + Loaded Squat Walk (Front/Back)
+2. 2-Pulse Squat and Loaded Squat Walk

-3. Core: Half Kneeling Dumbbell Front Raise (Option to add rotation right/left)
+3. Half Kneeling Dumbbell Front Raise

-1. Upper Body: Child’s Pose Push Up (Beginner) / Launcher Plank Push Up (Advanced)
+1. Launcher Plank Push Up

-2. Lower Body: Reverse Lunge + Lateral Lunge (Right/Left)
+2. Reverse Lunge and Lateral Lunge

-1. Upper Body: Single Arm Tricep Kickback (Right/Left)
+1. Single Arm Tricep Kickback

-2. Lower Body: Staggered Deadlift + Staggered Squat (Right/Left)
+2. Staggered Deadlift and Staggered Squat

-3. Core: Modified Side Plank Hip Lifts (Right/Left)
+3. Modified Side Plank Hip Lifts

-9 Best Postpartum Exercises
+9 Postpartum Exercises

-1. Stack On Back Rows + Bicep Curls
+Stack On Back Rows And Bicep Curls

 Targets: Back muscles, biceps and core.

-how to do a dumbbell back row and bicep curl | postpartum exercise
+two women performing a dumbbell back row and bicep curl as part of a postpartum workout

-1. Stand with your feet shoulder width apart, knees slightly bent.
+1. Stand with your feet shoulder-width apart, knees slightly bent.
 Hold a dumbbell in each hand, palms facing in towards each other.

 2. Hinge forward at the hips maintaining a flat back.